mhoemmen/wg21-proposals/movable-box/movable-box.md

 did not survive National Body comment challenges and was removed at the Kona meeting in November 2025.

+We do not favor this approach for two reasons.

+1. It would not solve our _`movable-box`_ problem without further changes.

+2. We want to copy objects, not move them.
+    We don't need or necessarily even want to end the lifetime of the source objects.

-A reasonable definition of "trivial movability" might work like trivial copyability, in that it would require a trivial or deleted move constructor and move assignment operator.
+Regarding (1), a reasonable definition of "trivial movability" might work like trivial copyability, in that it would require a trivial or deleted move constructor and move assignment operator.
-This would admit a lambda
-with value captures of trivially copyable types.
-Such a lambda would have a trivial move constructor, nondeclared (and therefore not user-provided) move assignment operator, and trivial destructor.
+A lambda with value captures of trivially copyable types would meet these criteria, as it would have a trivial move constructor, nondeclared (and therefore not user-provided) move assignment operator, and trivial destructor.
 However, the lambda's nondeclared move assignment operator would make _`movable-box`_ define a nontrivial move assignment operator per [range.move.wrap] 1.4.

 One way to work around this would be to add syntax for asserting that a class is trivially movable despite having a nontrivial move assignment operator.